sudara/deepjargon/definitions/cost_function.md

 As [3blue1brown](#3blue1brown) puts it:

-> Spits out a single measure of lousiness based on the training examples
+> A single measure of lousiness based on the training examples

 You might recognize it in a form such as: